clockwork-xyz/examples/hello_clockwork/README.md

 Time to switch perspective, we need to do some work off-chain now, we will create a Thread, that's the __"HOW"__:
 - Check the `tests` folder, we are using anchor tests as a client.
-- Run `anchor tests`, this will create a __Thread__ that continuously calls your program handler, and so continously prints "Hello World".
+- Run `anchor tests`, this will create a __Thread__ that continuously calls your program handler, and so continuously prints "Hello World".

 ## How do I know if it works?
 Let's see how we can observe our newly created Thread: